-The Senate last Thursday approved a $2.8 trillion budget resolution that sets the stage for legislation authorizing drilling in the Arctic National Wildlife Refuge (ANWR), but the prospects for the inclusion of ANWR in the House budget appear bleak.
+The Senate on Thursday approved a $2.8 trillion budget resolution that sets the stage for legislation authorizing drilling in the Arctic National Wildlife Refuge (ANWR), but the prospects for the inclusion of ANWR in the House budget appear bleak.

 House Budget Committee Chairman Jim Nussle (R-IA) signaled that ANWR will not be part of the budget resolution when his committee marks up its version later this month, according to a report in Congressional Quarterly’s Green Sheets.